Fig. 3A: Structure of a Lymph Nodes

 Antigens enter lymph nodes through afferent lymphoid vessels.
-Antigen-presenting dendritic cells enter the lymph node through afferent lymphatic vessels while naive B-lymphocytes, and naive T-lymphocytes enter through high endothelial venules.
+Antigen-presenting dendritic cells, B-lymphocytes, and T-lymphocytes enter through high endothelial venules.
 Non-activated and effector lymphocytes leave the lymph node through efferent lymphatic vessels.
 Naive B-lymphocytes become activated, proliferate, and differentiate into plasma cells in the germinal centers of lymphoid follicles while naive T-lymphocytes become activated, proliferate and differentiate into T-effector lymphocytes in the T-cell area.

 Kaiser's Microbiology Home Page

 All Rights Reserved